broker0/path_server/src/http/API.md

 ### Delete item
 {"ItemsDel": {"serials": [u32, ...]}}
 ->
-{"Success":{}}
+{"Success": {}}

 Removes the item with the specified `serials` from the world.

 if the object is multi-object, then all its parts will be removed from the world.

 ## Querying
-TODO
+{"Query": {"left": isize, "top": isize, "right": isize, "bottom": isize}}
+->
+{"QueryReply": {"items": [{"world": u8, serial": u32, "x": isize, "y": isize, "z": i8, "graphic": u16, "timestamp": u64}, ...]}}

 Searches for items in the specified area.

+The response will include items with coordinates
+`left <= item.x < right`
+`top <= item.y < bottom`

+In general, the response contains the same that was added using `ItemsAdd`, but includes an additional field `timestamp` - the time the item was last updated.

-The query will not return parts of the multi-object, only the object itself.
+The query will not return parts of the multi-object, only the game objects.

+Also for multi-objects the `graphic` field will be set to 0x0000.

 ## Pathfinding